azambakides/TheatreEventsMS/README.md

-# Theatre Events MS
+# Theatre Events MS - Part B
 ***

-A Theatre Events microservice (MS) based on the Command Line APP that was created previously.
-I chose to keep the same theme as before because I would like to see my Theatre Event project be in two different technological settings
+A Theatre Events Microservice (MS) that is based on the Command Line APP that was created in Part A. I chose to keep the same theme as before because I would like to see my Theatre Event project continue in Part B, and be presented in two different technological settings

 **The Inspiration:**

 The inspiration for this app came to me in the shower after I had seen The Game Plan that starred Dwayne "The Rock" Johnson.
-In one scene, he danced a beautiful ballet with Roselyn Sanchez, which made me realise how much I miss the theatre, and I thought something theatre related would be suitable for this Microservice, as it was for the Command Line Application.
+In one scene, he danced a beautiful ballet with Roselyn Sanche.
+This made me realise how much I miss the theatre, and I thought something theatre related would be suitable for the Command Line Application that I created in Part A, and I feel it would be valuable as a Microservice in Part B too.

 ## Statement of Purpose